 Official binaries are provided for Windows (for i686, x86_64 and aarch64) and GNU/Linux (for x86_64) and can be

 release section on GitHub.
-This is only a fraction of
+However, this is only a fraction of

-the available downloads, though.
+the available downloads.
 I also provide further repositories for some GNU/Linux distributions.
 There are

 also binaries/repositories provided by other distributors.
-For a list with links, checkout the
+For a list of links, check out the

 "Download" section of this document.